WebAssembly/bulk-memory-operations/proposals/bulk-memory-operations/Overview.md

 A trap occurs if any of the accessed bytes lies outside the source data segment or the target memory.
 Bounds checking is performed before any data are written.
-The order of writing is unspecified.
+The order of writing is unspecified, though this is currently unobservable.

 Note that it is allowed to use `memory.init` on the same data segment more than once.